A Message to My Grandchildren

 So, I’ve been sitting here thinking about our little people and what I’d like to tell them.
-There are a few things I want my Grandkids to know.
+I’m sending this message to my Grandchildren.

 Maybe you, too, have thought about the important nuggets of truth, experiences and lessons, wisdom and encouragement that you could share with your Grands.